 Consumers should be wary of online purchases of EpiPen over the Internet, even those that claim to be Canadian pharmacies, as the product could be tainted or a fraud containing no medication at all.
 It’s not worth it to purchase a life-saving drug when you can’t be sure of it’s authenticity.

 According to Carmen Catizone, the executive director of the National Association of Boards of Pharmacy, many online pharmacies claiming to be Canadian are not.
-They are fraud websites selling unapproved drugs that are counterfeit or poorly made, as reported by Consumer Reports in 2016.
+They are fraud websites selling unapproved drugs that are counterfeit or poorly made.

 Table 1: EpiPen Costs and Alternatives

 |Product||Strengths Available||Price Estimate (2-pack)||Ways to Save|

 |EpiPen; EpiPen Jr. (epinephrine auto-injector)||0.15 mg; 0.3 mg||About $650 cash price (two auto-injectors)||Possibly save $300 on EpiPen or EpiPen Jr from Mylan|

 |Authorized Generic for EpiPen and EpiPen Jr. (epinephrine auto-injector) from Mylan||0.15 mg; 0.3 mg||About $150 to $300; possibly higher priced at other pharmacies; call ahead||Coupon may be needed|

 |Adrenaclick||0.15 mg; 0.3 mg||Roughly $450 to $500; price varies among pharmacies||Drugs.com Discount Card|

 |Authorized Generic for Adrenaclick (epinephrine auto-injector) from Impax||0.15 mg; 0.3 mg||$109.99 at CVS Pharmacy; higher at other pharmacies||No coupon needed; possibly save $50 from Impax at epinephrineautoinject.com|